HermesBoots/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 ## The Success Combination in Business: Do What You Do Better... and: Do More of What You Do
 Printing all combinations of three digits without repeats with only 6 `putchar` calls.

+## Software Is Eating the World
+Printing all unique combinations of two two-digit numbers without repeats using only 8 `putchar` calls.